ClodaghMurphy/pandsproject2019/README.md

 This is a sample line from the Irish data set in csv format:<br>
 *5.1,3.5,1.4,0.2,Iris-setosa*<br>
 It indicates a sepal length of 5.1cm, sepal width of 3.5cm, petal length of 1.4cm and petal width of 0.2cm<br>
+Petals are the colourful part of a flower that surround the reproductive elements, the sepals (usually green but not in this instance!) protect the bud and support the petals after budding.<br>
 These measurements belong to an Iris-setosa flower collected as part of the experiment in 1936.<br>

  The Iris Data Set is important because<br>